rkmtlab/multi-ems/README.md

 "multi-channel EMS" with Processing and Arduino.
 Simultaneous output of maximum of 20 channels are available.
 The board is designed for ["Human Augmentation Summer School 2017."](https://humanaugmentation.jp/summerschool2017/)
-Permissions are required for any other personal usage.
-Note that the work is still in progress.

 ## Description